-When I first moved to the Dutch capital as a student in 2001, French restaurants in Amsterdam were the height of fashion.
+When I first moved to Amsterdam as a student in 2001, French restaurants were the height of fashion.
 Things have moved on since then, but there’s still some good French food to be found if you know where to look.
-Some of it is more old-school than others, but these are all top quality restaurants.
+Some of it is more old-school than others, but these are all top-quality restaurants.

 Café de Klepel

-Café de Klepel is a cosy, unassuming little French restaurant in the picturesque Jordaan neighbourhood.
+Café de Klepel is a cosy, unassuming little French restaurant right by the picturesque Jordaan neighbourhood.
 It serves classic French/Dutch dishes, great cheeses and organic wines, and the service is professional, too.
 Take your parents, take a date, take a colleague – it’s a great spot for any occasion.

 Auberge Jean et Marie

 Opening in de Pijp neighbourhood in 2016, Auberge Jean et Marie is testament to the trend that top-notch, high-end French food has made a comeback.
 The interior is as classic as the food: all white tablecloths, dark wood, classy tones of grey on the walls, and a touch of stained glass.
 Even the terrace outside looks like a French brasserie spilling out onto the pavement.
 Culinary highlights for me included the coarsely textured, gamey pâté stuffed with chestnuts and pistachios; and the smooth, coral-coloured bisque that was full of flavour from brown shrimps and deftly sliced fennel.